PT-10/CV_Steering/README.md

 ## Project Overview
 This project enables you to control your game using gesture steering.
 ### Repository Structure
-The folder consists of three files, hands.py, functions.py, directkeys.py
+The folder consists of four files, hands.py, functions.py, directkeys.py
 #### hands.py
 * Main python file, consists of the hand tracking module and execution of functions.